 Starting email marketing can be a daunting task for many sole traders and small business owners.
 Many owners underrate the effectiveness of email and overthink its nuisance factor.
 But by keeping within the Australian Privacy Principles you will achieve good communication with your customers and you are likely to grow your business.
-Being a MailChimp Expert I am committed to email marketing that does not encourage or result in spam.
+I am committed to email marketing that does not encourage or result in spam.
 Best practice is a simple matter of understanding and adhering to these four guidelines:

 - Consent to be on a mailing list

 - Recording how the person came to be on the mailing list

 - Privacy Statement

 Consent to being on a mailing list

 A person needs to give express consent to be on a mailing list, or, consent can be inferred.